 Voluntary and involuntary movement

-Voluntary movement is when you know your goal and you are doing it in a calculative way.
+Movement can be purposeful and purposeless.
+The purposeful movements are the voluntary movements with a specified goal.
 Imagine you are an athlete and you are assigned to reach 1-kilometre distance in 5 minutes.
-In this case, you must ascertain the intention, pace, and method to be adapted to finish the task.
-Keeping this in mind, you must run at a pace of 200 meters per minute but this is not the case in the case of animals and plants.
-In another example, what happens when you accidentally touch a hot iron box?
+In this case, you must ascertain the plan of your movement in advance.
+Some of the things that need to be calculated beforehand are the intention, pace, and method to be adapted to finish the task.
+So keeping this in mind, you must run at a pace of 200 meters per minute.
+On the other hand, involuntary movement is the reflexive action as a response to an acknowledged threat.
+For instance, what happens when you accidentally touch a hot iron box?
 In a fraction of second, you will immediately withdraw your hand away from the heating source.
 Why is this? this is a natural defence to ensure you are safe and this is an involuntary reflex action of the nervous system.
 So an involuntary movement is an action automatically initiated by the nervous system before you are volunteering.
-Let`s discuss how the nervous system help in movement and coordination of the body and how the nervous system assist in gaining control and coordination.
+This article aims to describe the role of our body systems in the coordination process.

-The nervous system is very complex, sensitive and highly coordinated with other bodily systems.
-Some of the closely linked with the nervous system are the muscular system, sense organs, and skeletal system because they all are responsible for coordination.
-Our nervous system composed of nerves capable to detect the sensory feelings from external environment.
-Some of the sensory stimulation are e heat, cold, pressure and the sharpness of an object.
-To sense these feelings, we have a specialized cellular system in our body.
+The nervous system is a very complex system as it is highly connected with the rest of the body.
+Some of the body systems working in coordination with the nervous system are the muscular system, sense organs, and skeletal system.
+Our nervous system comprised of nerves capable to detect the sensory feelings from the external environment.
+Some of the sensory stimulation are heat, cold, pressure and the sharpness of an object.
+To sense these feelings, we have a specialized cellular system in our body called the sensory-motor system ( a part of the nervous system).
 Our sensory nerves contain sensitive tips that receive the stimuli from outside.
-The stimulus reaches the brain in the form of a signal.
-The brain in response will initiate the message that help in moving, hitting, kicking, standing and running.
-This series of actions are carried out in the form of nerve impulses that travel through the length of a neuron.
+The peripheral stimulus reaches the brain in the form of signals and the brain in response will send a message to other parts of the body.
+This will help in initiating a movement such as lifting, moving, hitting, kicking, standing or running.
+Let us understand in detail about how the nervous system functions and how it can produce movement and coordination necessary for our lives.

 Components of the nervous system

-The nervous system consists of the central nervous system and peripheral nervous system.
-The central nervous system is again divided into the brain and spinal cord.
+The nervous system is divided into the central nervous system and peripheral nervous system.
+The central nervous system is again subdivided into the brain and spinal cord.
 Brain has 12 pairs of cranial nerves coming out of the different parts of the brain.
-The spinal cord has 31 pairs of spinal nerves connected to the different levels of our backbone.
-On the other hand, the peripheral nerves are spread across the periphery in the form of sensitive nerve endings.
-Peripheral nerves can be sympathetic or parasympathetic nerves.
-These nerve endings will receive and give signals to some of the body parts like hands, face and legs.
+The spinal cord has 31 pairs of spinal nerves connected to the different levels of our backbone and limbs.
+On the other hand, the peripheral nerves are spread across the periphery ( all over the skin).
+Peripheral nerves have the sensitive nerve endings spread very close to the layers of skin.
+Two types of peripheral nerves are sympathetic and parasympathetic nerves.
+These nerve endings will receive and convey signals from in and out of the body parts like hands, face and legs.

 Covering layers of the brain( meninges)